 In this post we will share with you some tips for traveling to Israel and Jordan.
 As you may know, they are not well-known destinations and can scare traveling on your own.
 This trip was made by three female friends and we can say that it can be done perfectly.
 So, do not think it twice.
 In any case, you have to plan everything well.
 Therefore, we are going to give you some recommendations from the beginning to the end so that the trip goes perfectly.
-The itinerary that we did in Israel and Jordan on our own you have it in another post.
+You can check our itinerary through Israel and Jordan in another post with lots of details and tips.

 Tips for traveling to Israel and Jordan

-We start with the list of tips for traveling to Israel and Jordan.
-Later, we will tell you about the particularities of each country.
+We start with the list of tips for traveling to Israel and Jordan. in the following lines we will tell you about the particularities of each country.
 Let’s go!

 We traveled at the beginning of November and the time in Israel was perfect.
 Even a bit of heat in Tel Aviv with almost 30 degrees, ideal to take a bath in the Mediterranean Sea.
 Also in the south, next to the Red Sea the temperature was pleasant and the Red Sea is hot.
 Apparently in summer it is unbearable.
 However, in certain parts of Jordan, as in Petra, we had some cold (9 degrees in the morning).
 Also, just when we went back to Israel there were floods in Petra.
 However, visiting Petra with 40 degrees must be awful with all that you have to walk.
 Therefore, the conclusion is that in November it is a good date to travel to Israel and Jordan.